 - Wheel guards

-Burley is one of the first companies that came up with the idea of children’s bike trailers and started selling them in the 1980s.
+Burley is one of the first companies that came up with the idea of children’s trailers and started selling them in the 1980s.

 Some things that set them apart include a 3-5 year warranty period, personalized customer service, and a deep catalog of spare parts.